polterguy/polterguy.github.io/tutorials/database-crud/index.md

 The above invocation to the **[data.read]** slot is _"transpiled"_ by Magic into an SQL statement, retrieving your records from your database, according to your filter conditions.
-The result of this SQL is then returned back to the client as JSON in the **[return-nodes]** line below.
+The result of this SQL is then returned back to the client as JSON in the **[return-nodes]** line at the bottom of your code.
 The above slot will expect an existing open database connection, which is accomplished with the **[data.connect]** slot invocation.
 The below code shows you how to connect to a database.

 ```
 data.connect:[generic|babelfish]